Belgian conductor takes Haydn opera back to its roots

-LEUVEN, Belgium Belgian conductor and early music pioneer Sigiswald Kuijken has brought his anti-modernist approach to Joseph Haydn's opera "L'Isola Disabitata."
+LEUVEN, Belgium (Reuters) - Belgian conductor and early music pioneer Sigiswald Kuijken has brought his anti-modernist approach to Joseph Haydn's opera "L'Isola Disabitata."

 Kuijken, 72, staged the opera in Leuven, Belgium, with period instruments and based on descriptions of how the work would have been performed originally in 1779.